 After eligibility is established, most of a single individual's income must be paid toward the cost of nursing home care.
-Sixty-nine dollars (\$69) per month is allowed for personal needs, and additional amounts may be used for non-covered medical expenses, such as payment of the Medicare Part B premium, old medical bills, and medical services that are not a benefit of the New Mexico Medicaid program (such as chiropractic services, acupuncture, etc.).
-The personal needs amount increases each July 1.
+Seventy-four dollars (\$74) per month is currently allowed for a "personal needs allowance," and additional amounts may be used for non-covered medical expenses, such as payment of the Medicare Part B premium, old medical bills, and medical services that are not a benefit of the New Mexico Medicaid program (such as chiropractic services, acupuncture, etc.).
+The personal needs amount can increase each July 1.